liucindy/TextSwap/README.md

 # TextSwap

-Android app for swapping textbooks
+A Tinder-style Android app for textbook swapping